Career Definition for Winch Operators

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects an 2% increase in employment opportunities for hoist and winch operators from 2014 to 2024.
-The BLS reported that the median annual salary for winch operators was $42,220 in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projects a 1% decrease in employment opportunities for hoist and winch operators from 2016 to 2026.
+The BLS reported that the median annual salary for winch operators was $43,210 in May 2017.
 Some winch operators are members of labor unions, which can result in increased pay, benefits and job security.
 Areas that might see the best opportunities for winch operators will be those experiencing an increase in construction projects.

 Alternative Career Options